planety/snowlight/README.md

 # starlight
-Full-stack web framework for Nim.
+Flask like web framework writte in Nim.